KEMPEGUY/topograph-benchmark/README.md

 This repository provides a secure and reproducible template for running a graph learning competition where humans and LLMs compete on equal footing.

-The benchmark is designed to never execute participant code.
-Participants submit predictions only, which are automatically evaluated and ranked using GitHub Actions.
+The benchmark never executes participant code.
+Participants submit **predictions only**, which are automatically evaluated and ranked using GitHub Actions.

 This makes the competition:
 - Safe (no untrusted code execution)